10 Signs You’re Dating an Avoidant Partner (and What to Do)

 Should you leave an avoidant partner?

 There is no universal answer.
 Some avoidant partners are self-aware and willing to do the work; others are not.
 The key question is whether there is genuine effort toward growth — not perfection, but movement.
-If the relationship leaves you consistently feeling unseen, rejected, or responsible for managing their discomfort at the expense of your own needs, that is worth examining honestly.
+If the relationship consistently leaves you feeling unseen, rejected, or responsible for managing their discomfort at the expense of your own needs, that is worth examining honestly.